Pagination

 After the first request, the API returns a field which contains the entire URL for the next page of data.
 This URL is used to make the next request.
 Sometimes this will be in the response headers as a header called Link .
 The examples here could be any of the previous three examples.
 The difference is how the next URL is accessed.

-Offset and limit parameters are set in the request body to tell the API which slice of data you want. e.g.
+Offset and limit parameters are set in the request body to tell the API which slice of the data you want. e.g.

 • Page 1 body: { "startRow": 0, "rowLimit": 1000 }